Alcohol: How much is too much?

-Physical and emotional harm aside, frequent excessive drinking can also cause personal relationships to greatly suffer, in turn exacerbating feelings of stress and depression.
-This vicious cycle often gain in intensity leaving the sufferer feeling helpless and unable to stop at will.
+Physical and emotional harm aside, frequent excessive drinking can also cause personal relationships to suffer, in turn exacerbating feelings of stress and depression.
+This vicious cycle often gains in intensity leaving the sufferer feeling helpless and unable to stop.

 Alcohol addiction is a serious illness that, if left untreated, can result in grave consequences.
 Often, underlying emotional issues drive the addiction as alcohol serve to numb the pain of these issues.
 With specialist alcohol dependence treatment in a residential facility, addressing not only the addictive behaviour but also the underlying emotional issues, can lead to recovery.
 The earlier you act, the greater the likelihood of successful treatment and improved quality of life.
 You may feel there is little or no point in getting help – but know that this is the illness of addiction talking.
 By not getting help, you are exposing yourself to serious risks, to your health, your safety – and your future.